 Upper-Division Program.
-When students have completed the lower-division curriculum requirements, they may apply for acceptance to upper-division programs in Industrial Design or Interior Design.
-In addition to the portfolio review, the faculty in charge of the Interior Design program conduct an fourhour required design charette to measure minimum competency and understanding of the design process.
+When students have completed the lower-division curriculum requirements, they may apply for acceptance to upper-division programs in Graphic Design, Industrial Design, or Interior Design.
+In addition to the portfolio review, the faculty in charge of the Interior Design program conduct a four-hour required design charette to measure minimum competency and understanding of the design process.
 The limited spaces available each year are awarded to applicants with the highest promise for professional success.
 The faculty of the School of Design retain the right to admit any meritorious student who may be deficient in a published school criterion.
 Such admission requires an extraordinary review of the applicant by the school's admissions committee.
 Should the faculty choose to admit such an applicant, the student is placed automatically on a provisional admission status with stipulations as to what is required to be removed from probation.
-See "Application to Upper-Division Programs."
+See "Application to Upper-Division Programs" on this page.